Sidewalk and Curb Maintenance Program

 The deadline to apply for the sidewalk improvement program is October 31 of the previous calendar year.
 Call (630) 420-6100, Option 4, to apply.
 A city inspector will evaluate your sidewalk to see if it qualifies.

-Residents who do not currently have an account through the City's Help Center will need to create an account before applying.Create an Account
+Residents who do not currently have an account through the City's Help Center will need to create an account to check the status of their request.Create an Account

 - Program Outline